sagniknitr/EDGEMW/README.md

         `AES-CBC-128`
         `AES-CBC-192`
         `AES-CBC-256`
-        key generation and iv generation
+        and key generation and iv generation
     3. ECC sign and verify:
         `ECC-with-sha1`
         `ECC-with-sha256`